louispotok/louispotok-dot-com/_drafts/keep/How-to-open-a-rep-office-in-Indonesia.md

 * Letter of Reference Request: &#8220;I, the CEO, would like a Letter of Reference.&#8221;
 * Letter of Reference: &#8220;I, the IIPC, recommend allowing this company to create a Rep Office.&#8221; (Can maybe be issued by others).
 * Incorporation docs: you should already have these.

+From IIPC email 21/05/22:

+> As you may aware, Indonesia will implement the risk-based business licensing started on 2 June 2021 to simplify the process, so that a low-risk business activity (including KPPA) will have much simpler requirements and procedures, different with a high-risk business activity.
+>
+> Prior to that, BKPM has issued BKPM Regulation 4/2021 on Guidelines and Procedures for Risk-Based Business Licensing Services and Investment Facilities.
+There is a slight change in the provisions on KPPA and simplification on the requirements based on the regulation (see attachment).
+Legalized LOI, LOA and LOS also LOR are still required.